How to Fold Salami for Charcuterie Board Like a Pro

 Custom Family Charcuterie Board

 Slate cutting surface set in a rich Acacia wood frame, custom-engraved with a family name or any text of your choice.
-The dark slate surface creates a dramatic contrast against arranged meats, cheeses, and garnishes.
+The dark slate creates a dramatic contrast against arranged meats, cheeses, and garnishes.

 The slate and wood combination photographs better than solid wood, which is ideal if you plan to share your board on social media.